JWeinelt/Caesar-Docs/versioned_docs/version-2.0.0/Developer Documentation/Creating Plugins/03-registering-events.md

 # Registering Events
-Caesar comes with a lightweight yes powerful event API.
+Caesar comes with a lightweight yet powerful event API.
 With this, plugins can communicate with each other, even without specifying a dependency to the corresponding plugin.

 Events are handled via the global `Registry` object.
 Obtain it by using `Caesar.getRegistry();` or `Registry.getInstance();`